jabberjabberjabber/Context-Tester/README.md

 This is pretty simple.
 They should be flat.
 Any move up or down means the model is being inconsistent.
 But here is a breakdown:

-**Left hand** graph goes up with the model outputs more diverse sentences and vocabulary.
+**Left hand** graph goes up when the model outputs more diverse vocabulary.
 This indicates it is being more creative.
-It could also indicate it is generating well structured varied gibberish.

-**Right hand** graph goes up when the model outputs more simple words with more predictable text.
+**Right hand** graph goes up when the model outputs more simple words and more predictable text.
 This indicates that it is degrading by choosing to use words that are less descriptive and more generic.

 So: **Left hand** indicates *creativity* and **right hand** indicates *degredation*.